thomasa88/AnyShortcut/README.md

 ![Screenshot](builtin_screenshot.png)

-## Tracking
+## Recording

-When enabled, the add-in tracks the resulting commands of actions that the user performs and collects them in the *AnyShortcut* menu.
+When enabled, the add-in records the resulting commands of actions that the user performs and collects them in the *AnyShortcut* menu.
 The commands in the menu can then be assigned shortcut keys in the regular way.

-If not stopped, the tracking stops automatically after a number of commands, to avoid any performance degradation when the user is not setting up shortcuts.
+If not stopped, the recording stops automatically after a number of commands, to avoid any performance degradation when the user is not setting up shortcuts.

 \* Not all actions in Fusion 360 result in "Commands" and some commands are not usable on their own.
 For example, *Pick Circle/Arc Tangent* does not generate a "Command" and *Roll History Marker Here* is triggered when clicking rewind in the history, but rewind actually first selects an item and then rolls.